Academic year: The time during which an educational institution holds classes.

 Gift Aid:Funds awarded to the student that do not have to be repaid, unless the student fails to meet certain criteria, such as a service requirement that is specified as a condition of the gift aid or not completing the period for which the aid was awarded.
 Gift aid can include awards with titles such as grants, scholarships, remissions, awards, waivers, etc. Gift aid can be awarded based upon many factors, including (but not limited to) financial need, academic excellence, athletic, musical, and/or theatrical talent, affiliation with various groups, and/or career aspirations.

 Grace period: The time period between the time borrowers leave school or drop below half-time study and the time they must begin repaying their loans, usually six months, depending on the type of loan.

-Grants: Educational funds that do not require repayment from present or future earnings.
+Grants: Educational funds (Gift Aid) that do not require repayment from present or future earnings.
 The Free Application of Federal Student Aid (FAFSA) is required to be eligible for state and federal grants.
 To be eligible for grants, complete the FAFSA by the annual February 1st deadline.

 Half-time student: An undergraduate student taking at least 6 credit hours per term or a graduate student taking at least 5 credit hours per term during the academic year.

 In-state tuition: The tuition charged by institutions to those students who meet the state’s or institution’s residency requirements.

 Income: Amount of money received from any or all of the following: wages; interest; dividends; sales; rental of property or services; business or farm profits; certain welfare programs; disability; inheritance; gambling or contest winnings; retirement benefits; and other types of taxable and nontaxable income.

 Independent Student: A student who meets any of the following criteria:

 Born before January 1 of the year indicated on that particular FAFSA